 |Particles/Particulates (PM2.5, PM10)||Road transport, power generation and industry||Fine particles cause lung inflammation and worsening of lung and heart conditions|

-Nottingham City Council monitors oxides of nitrogen at Carter Gate and Lace Street and have a network of approximately 30 nitrogen dioxide diffusion tubes at sites in and around both AQMAs.
+Nottingham City Council monitors oxides of nitrogen at Carter Gate and Lace Street and has a network of approximately 30 nitrogen dioxide diffusion tubes at sites in and around both AQMAs.